One of the best ways to get to know Europe’s historic cities is on foot, and Lisbon is no exception

 Then there’s the Aguas Livres Aqueduct, which took 100 years to build – not surprising given it can carry water over a distance of 58 kilometres!
 The aqueduct has been operational since 1570, and it features 35 arches that are 941 metres long.
 If you make the very worthwhile trip from Lisbon to the castle district of Sintra, you’ll pass right under it on the highway, Avenida Calouste Gulbenkian, and witness the largest stone arch in the world at 66 metres high and 40 metres wide.
 Nothing to sneeze at, we think!

-For weekend trips from Lisbon there’s the beach holiday favourite, the Algarve and the rugged landscape of the Alentejo, and for day-trips there is the castle city of Sintra, which is pretty much the stuff of fairy tales (not to mention, Madonna lives there, so…).
+For weekend trips from Lisbon there’s the beach holiday favourite, the Algarve and the rugged landscape of the Alentejo, and for day-trips there is the castle city of Sintra, which is pretty much the stuff of fairy tales with its multiple castles to explore.

 Still not done exploring?
 Check out our Local’s Guide to Lisbon for the city’s best restaurants, bars and things to do.